DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/iv.rst

     3. There are no back-door paths from :math:`z` to :math:`Y`.

 In such case, we must first find the IV (which can be done by using the :class:`CausalModel`, see :ref:`identification`).
 For an instance, the variable
-:math:`Z` in the following figure can serve as a valid IV for estimating the causal effects of :math:`X` on :math:`Y` in the presense of the unobserved confounder
+:math:`Z` in the following figure can serve as a valid IV for estimating the causal effects of :math:`X` on :math:`Y` in the presence of the unobserved confounder
 :math:`U`.

 .. figure:: iv3.png